edgexfoundry/edgex-docs/docs_src/getting-started/Ch-GettingStartedGoDevelopers.md

 Several of the EdgeX Foundry micro services use a database.
 This includes core-data, core-metadata, support-scheduler, among others.
 Therefore, when working with EdgeX Foundry its a good idea to have the database up and running as a general rule.
-See the [Redis Quick Start Guide](https://redis.io/topics/quickstart) for how to run Redis in a Linux environment (or find similar documentation for other environments).
+See the [PostgreSQL Quick Start Guide](https://www.postgresql.org/docs/current/tutorial-start.html)for how to run PostgreSQL in a Linux environment (or find similar documentation for other environments).

 ### Run EdgeX Services